UPDATED Jan. 2, 2019

 Sometimes the first season of a show is so good that the second season just can’t measure up, resulting in the dreaded sophomore slump.
-With its season 2 release on Netflix in mid-May, 13 Reasons Why became the latest example of a series to stumble in its follow-up season, scoring an abysmal 27% on the Tomatometer for season 2 after being Certified Fresh with an 80% score for last year’s season 1.
+The 2018 season 2 release of Netflix’s 13 Reasons Why notably stumbled in its follow-up season, scoring an abysmal 26% on the Tomatometer after being Certified Fresh with a 78% score for 2017’s season 1.

 How does that plummet compare to other sophomore slumps we’ve seen before?
 We’ve put together a list of shows with the biggest drops from season 1 to season 2 by Tomatometer, each with at least 10 reviews on each season.
 The series on this list fell for different reasons – some had good second seasons that simply weren’t as great as their first; others truly lost their way.
 Few that made it past season 2 ever truly recovered.